Theme and Star Lectures

 February 19, 2025, 6:30-8:00pm

 At its best, the college experience is an exciting time filled with intellectual stimulation, social-emotional learning, and self-exploration.
-College is often a difficult period for students, though, due to countless pressures and stressors.
+Yet college is often a difficult period for students, due to countless pressures and stressors.

 Physical Activity and Mental Health in College Students